inspiredlabs/cwb.us.org/README.md

   - See `True Colors` blog idea
 - Next step:
   - Choose content to start designing around (eg. Ukraine post).
-  - Add detail to `Target Audience` needs
+  - Add detail to `Target Audience` and their needs
   - Define business strategy
 - First Week:
   - Reflect on `UAT`, training and inform our requirements